Bonnie Gray, Professor of Engineering Science, Simon Fraser University

 * 活动内容有可能不事先告知作更动及调整。

-SelectBIO is delighted to host the Microfluidics Device Development & Utilization: Microfabrication, Rapid Prototyping & 3D-Printing 2025 Conference at the Crowne Plaza Atlanta Midtown.
+SelectBIO is delighted to host the Building Enabling Microfluidics Devices: Microfabrication, Rapid Prototyping, 3D-Printing + Applications 2025 Conference at the Crowne Plaza Atlanta Midtown.

 Crowne Plaza Atlanta Midtown